-The way you blow-dry your hair can make a big difference in how it looks after it dries naturally.
-The best way is to blow dry it at cooler temperatures because high heat can make your hair frizzy and brittle, which will make it break and will lead to it being thinner over time.
+The way you blowdry your hair can make a big difference in how it looks after it dries naturally.
+The best way is to blow dry it at cooler temperatures because high heat can make your hair frizzy and brittle, making it break and making it thinner over time.

 Use a Good Brush or Wide-Toothed Comb

-Regular brushing can help distribute the natural oils of the scalp throughout the length of the hair strands.
-Brushing will also stimulate blood flow to the scalp, which promotes healthy hair growth.
+Regular brushing can help distribute the scalp’s natural oils throughout the length of the hair strands.
+Brushing will also stimulate blood flow to the scalp, promoting healthy hair growth.
 A wide-toothed comb would be better than a brush with metal pins because they are gentler on your hair.

 Use a Good Heat Protectant Spray Before Styling Your Hair

 Heat protectant sprays are very popular among people with thin hair because they really work.
 The heat protectants contain ingredients that shield the hair from any kind of styling tool and prevent excessive heat from damaging your hair’s structure and cuticle layer.
-Shop around and find a product that contains both heat and UV protectants.
-Make sure to spray it on damp hair, otherwise, the heat protectant won’t work so well.
+Harpers Bazaar recommends consumers shop around and find a product that contains both heat and UV protectants.
+Make sure to spray it on damp hair; otherwise, the heat protectant won’t work so well.